digigaia/kudu/ARCHITECTURE.md

 On top of that, there were some *hacks* to try to serialize data to a binary stream that made the rest of the code work but be sub-optimal.

-The conclusion of this is that we use our own `BinarySerializable` trait in order to serialize structs to a binary stream.
+The conclusion of this is that we use our own `ABISerializable` trait in order to serialize structs to a binary stream.